Honda Ridgeline Battery Replacement

 - Start the engine.

-Before you replace the old battery, it is good to perform a battery check to ensure the battery is faulty.
+Before replacing the old battery, it is good to perform a battery check to ensure it is faulty.
 Visit any auto parts store to perform a battery test.
 Most stores will test your old battery for free.

 Otherwise, you may be replacing a good battery for no reason.
 For more details on how to check your battery, please visit our battery testing guide.